 - Founding an AI vendor company is a bit of a gamble.
 Services is easy – anyone can potentially find work (albeit different every time, and comparatively hard to scale) as a consultancy.
 Build a narrow AI solution, and you run the risk of not having product-market fit, or not finding a problem where the client data ecosystem is able to support your (informed and well-intended) hypothesized solution.
 Build an AI platform, and you have the massive hurdle of getting companies to rely on your nascent platform for their important AI projects (a chicken-and-egg problem).

 - Determine how hands-on you want to be.
 Are you okay with a company that needs to hand-hold it’s clients through the fundamentals of AI maturity – or do you want to sell, quickly integrate/provide licenses, and move on?
 The business model you select will lean you towards a very white glove services business, or more towards a traditional SaaS sales.
 Almost everything except an EDITED (referenced above)-level AI SaaS product will involve more hand-holding than traditional IT solutions.

-In part 2 of this short Comparing 5 AI Business Models series, we’ll explore some of the pros and cons of these business models from the perspective of the entrepreneur or AI vendor CEO.
-If you’re thinking about starting an AI product or services firm – or spinning one out of an existing business.
-Stay tuned.
+In part 2 of this short Comparing 5 AI Business Models series, we explore some of the pros and cons of these business models from the perspective of the entrepreneur or AI vendor CEO.